 The answer is yes, but there are certain restrictions to consider:

 - To be eligible for consolidation, the borrower must make three voluntary, consecutive and on-time (within 15 days of when it is due) monthly payments on their defaulted loan.

 - A borrower who cannot make three consecutive payments can consolidate if they agree to repay the consolidated loan under an income-based, income-sensitive or income-contingent plan.

 - A borrower with an active amount dispute on his or her student loans cannot usually consolidate.

 Disadvantages of Consolidating Defaulted Loans

-While consolidating your defaulted loan may make repayment more streamlined, there are some reasons it might not be an ideal course of action.
-The following drawbacks should be discussed when determining if consolidation is right for you:
+While consolidating your defaulted loan may streamline payment, there are some reasons it might not be a positive choice.
+Discuss the following drawbacks when deciding if consolidation is right for you:

 - The default record will still show on your credit report, even if you consolidate and pay off the rest of the loans without any other issues